PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 - To set an individual bit (set it to 1/true), an OR operation is used on the storage variable and the value 2^n, where n is the number of the bit starting from the least significant bit on the right at n=0.
 - To delete an individual bit (set it to 0/false), an AND operation is used on the storage variable and the inverse of 2^n (the value after a NOT operation).
 - A bit can be toggled with an XOR operation on the storage variable and the value 2^n.
-- By using an AND operation on the storage variable and 2^n, the value of an individual bit can be read. [@bitmasks]
+- By using an AND operation on the storage variable and 2^n, the value of an individual bit can be read [@bitmasks].

 ## Performance optimization on the frontend